tewhatuora/hnz-digital-tooling/input/pagecontent/OpenAPI-Converter.md

-The OpenAPI Generator tool is a project developed by Te Whatu Ora Health New Zealand, which can generate an Implementation Guide package into a OpenAPI specification, for use by developers consuming FHIR APIs as well as programmatic validation tools such as API Gateways.
+The OpenAPI Converter tool is a project developed by Te Whatu Ora Health New Zealand, which can generate an Implementation Guide package into a OpenAPI specification, for use by developers consuming FHIR APIs as well as programmatic validation tools such as API Gateways.
+The source code for the tool is available on [GitHub](https://github.com/tewhatuora/fhir-openapi-converter).

 ## Tool Onboarding

-To use the OpenAPI Generator tool, a `CapabilityStatement` that is an `InstanceOf` the `HnzToolingCapabilityStatement` [profile](./StructureDefinition-hnz-capability-statement.html) resource must be created within an IG package.
+To use the OpenAPI Converter tool, a `CapabilityStatement` that is an `InstanceOf` the `HnzToolingCapabilityStatement` [profile](./StructureDefinition-hnz-capability-statement.html) resource must be created within an IG package.

 Example fsh: